KRechowicz/TrustUp/Root Development/README.md

 Below is information about the folders and what they contain.

 * []() Wifi
-> * This directory contains all the code for the TrustUp Application
+> * This directory contains all the code for the CCI Application
 * []() Backend
 > * This directory contains everything for our backend which consists of an Express server and Phython script that makes calls to our NLP.
 * []() text-classification-cci